codecat1111/Google-Wrapped/README.md

 # Google-Wrapped
-A knockoff of Spotify Wrapped that uses Google Search History, Youtube History, and other history of a specific Google Account recovered through Google Export and displaying statistical data using pandas and other libraries
+A knockoff of Spotify Wrapped that uses Google Search History, Youtube History, and other history of a specific Google Account recovered through Google Export and displaying statistical data using Pandas and other libraries.